vv-b-s/bookstore/backend/readme.md

 * `sqlserver.database` - the database where the bookstore entities will be persisted
 * `sqlserver.user` - the username for the database
 * `sqlserver.password` - the password for the database
+* `google.api.key` - the API key used for Google Books

 ## 2. Compilation and execution